jjfiv/tutorial-gitbot/README.md

 ```
 5. Observe ``last-word-bot`` committing the time over you.
 6. Practice editing the file and dealing with the need to pull and push to get your changes into ``master``.

+## Merge Conflict Practice

+1. Find a partner.
+1. Choose one of your files to work on.
+1. Both edit the same file (one add a comment at top, one add at the bottom.)
+1. Choose one of you to win.
+1. commit, (push/pull)+
+1. Go back and let the other one try.
+See that Git can resolve some changes automatically!
+1. Now go back, and both try again, editing the same lines.
+See how it gives up and gives you all the information it can into the file?
+Choose a winner, delete all the "ascii art <<<< ==== >>>>" and commit, (push/pull)+.